robbiewestern/roll-a-ball/README.md

 # roll-a-ball

 Very basic game made in Unity.
-The user moves the ball to collect all pick up objects.
+The user uses the arrow keys to move the ball to collect all pick up objects.
 The user wins by collecting all pick ups.